-The number of dwellings purchased by first time home buyers—those likely to access First Home Owner Grant payments—decreased, from around 135,800 dwellings in 2009–10 to 98,200 in 2018–19.
-This decrease is further reflected in a fall in the proportion of all dwellings financed by first home buyers—29% in January 2009 to 18% in January 2019 (ABS 2019b).
+The number of dwellings purchased by owner occupier first time home buyers—those likely to access First Home Owner Grant payments—decreased, from around 137,700 dwellings in the 12 months to May 2010 to 110,500 in the 12 months to May 2020.
+This decrease is further reflected in a fall in the proportion of all dwellings financed by owner occupier first home buyers—32% in May 2010 and 28% in May 2020 (ABS 2020a).

 The proportion of households renting from private landlords has had a disproportionate impact on younger households over recent years, with a sharper increase in the proportion of young Australians renting than older Australians (Figure 3).